vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 (dattā pritika Samvatsare aṣtādase 18 Varsāpakṣe

-divtiye 2 divase prathame 1). i.e. the inscription was recorded in the eighteenth year elapsed since the coronation on the first day of the second Paksa of the Varṣā season, i.e., in the lunar month of Śrāvana, on the first day after new moon (Sukla pakṣa).
+divtiye 2 divase prathame 1). i.e. the inscription was recorded in the eighteenth year elapsed since the coronation on the first day of the second Paksa of the Varṣā season, i.e., in the lunar month of Śrāvana, on the first day after new moon (śukla pakṣa).

 There are other Satavahana inscriptions similarly dated as summarized in the table below :